heikikiisler/OOchess/README.md

 * [pandas](https://pandas.pydata.org/) v0.21
 * [Learning data set](https://www.kaggle.com/c/finding-elo/data) from Kaggle

+### Contributing

+Suggestions and contributions are very welcome through issues or pull requests.

 ### License

 CEMLE is licensed under the GPL 3 as it depends on python-chess.
 Full information in LICENSE.txt.